norrs/public_html/content/_index.md

 description: "Latest notes, ideas, and snippets."
 ---

-Welcome to your simple Markdown-powered blog.
-Use the navigation above to browse posts or inspect the full commit history that powers the metadata shown on each page.
+Welcome to your Amstrad-flavored notebook.
+Head straight into the snippets below to see the latest experiments and notes.